Diabetic nephropathy (kidney disease)

 - Talk to your health care team.
 Make sure all your health care professionals know that you have diabetic nephropathy.
 They can take steps to protect your kidneys from more damage by not doing medical tests that use contrast dye.
 These include angiograms and computerized tomography (CT) scans.

 If you have diabetic nephropathy, these steps may help you cope:

 - Connect with other people who have diabetes and kidney disease.
-Ask your doctor about support groups in your area.
-Or contact organizations such as the American Association of Kidney Patients, the National Kidney Foundation or the American Kidney Fund for groups in your area.
+Ask a member of your health care team about support groups in your area.
+Or contact groups such as the American Association of Kidney Patients or the National Kidney Foundation for groups in your area.

-- Maintain your usual routine, when possible.
-Try to maintain your usual routine, doing the activities you enjoy and continuing to work, if your condition allows.
-This may help you cope with feelings of sadness or loss that you may experience after your diagnosis.
+- Stick to your usual routine, when possible.
+Try to keep your usual routine, doing the activities you enjoy and working, if your condition allows.
+This may help you cope with feelings of sadness or loss that you may have after your diagnosis.

 - Talk with someone you trust.
 Living with diabetic nephropathy can be stressful, and it may help to talk about your feelings.
 You may have a friend or family member who is a good listener.
 Or you may find it helpful to talk with a faith leader or someone else you trust.
-Consider asking your doctor for a referral to a social worker or counselor.
+Ask a member of your health care team for the name of a social worker or counselor.

 Preparing for an appointment

-- How well are my kidneys functioning now?
+- How well are my kidneys working now?

-- How do these treatments change or fit into my overall diabetes treatment plan?
+- How do these treatments change or fit into my diabetes treatment plan?

 - How will we know if these treatments are working?